Glossary of terms

 Echolalic

-this is repetition of the speech a child has heard.
+This is repetition of the speech a child has heard.
 It can be delayed echolalia or immediate echolalia

 Emotional regulation